Food shapes our lives in more ways than we can count.

 Substance use skews an individual’s perspective and creates an illusionary world separate from reality.
 This is why many individuals reach a critical stage in their substance use or “rock bottom” before entering into an addiction treatment program.

-Why Is Living in the Present Important?
+Why Is Living One Day at a Time Important?

 When you enter into a treatment program, you have a chance to reassess your situation and take back control of your life.
 In recovery, it’s important to understand and come to terms with the reality of the way things are now.